Differentiable Tree Search Network: Experiments

-\textbf{Real-world Training Speed Analysis:} To understand the computational demands of DTS and the baselines in real-world scenarios, we analyse the average time taken per training iteration (both forward and backward passes) for Model-free Q-network, TreeQN, and DTS in the Procgen environment in Table~\ref{table:runtime}.
-Models were trained on a 2080Ti GPU using PyTorch with a batch size of 256.
-We observe that DTS provides the ability to conduct a deeper search while still outpacing TreeQN in speed.
+To understand the computational demands of D-TSN and the baselines in real-world scenarios, we analyze the average time taken per training step (both forward and backward passes) and the total time taken for Model-free Q-network, TreeQN, and D-TSN in the Procgen environment as shown in \cref{table_ablation_runtime_on_procgen}.
+All models were trained on a 2080Ti GPU using PyTorch, with a batch size of 256.
+We observe that D-TSN provides the ability to conduct a deeper search while outpacing TreeQN in speed.